rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

     the number of replicas.
 Because it requires creation of multiple nodes, allow some time for the `status` property of the HA instance to display as ACTIVE when performing a `GET` call through the API.
--   The instance listing in the Cloud Control Panel currently shows the master instance for HA groups.
+-   The instance listing in the Cloud Control Panel shows the status of the HA group.
 To take action on the cluster or view cluster-level information, click the instance name to go to the cluster details page.